-Political situation A new start for democracy in a difficult context
+Political situation A democratic new beginning in a challenging context

 By the end of the war, one third of all housing had been destroyed.
 The years that followed were therefore dominated by the reconstruction effort.
-At the same time, Bosnia and Herzegovina underwent a radical process of reform, with restructuring of the economy, the education system, legislation and the administration system.
-The international community supported the country's efforts.
+At the same time, Bosnia and Herzegovina underwent a radical process of reform.
+With support from the international community, the country’s legislation, administration, economy and education system were all restructured.

 Complex structure hampers development

 The political structure of Bosnia and Herzegovina is extremely complex.
-The state is made up of two entities – the Bosniak-Croat Federation of Bosnia and Herzegovina (FBiH) and the Republika Srpska (RS) – plus a third region, the Brčko District.
-At its head is a three-member presidency, the leadership of which rotates every eight months between representatives of the three ethnic groups.
+The state is made up of two entities – the Bosniak-Croat Federation of Bosnia and Herzegovina and Republika Srpska – plus a third region, the Brčko District.
+At its head is a three-member presidency, the leadership of which rotates every eight months between representatives of the three ethnic communities.

-While the Republika Srpska is centrally governed, the Federation of Bosnia and Herzegovina consists of ten autonomous cantons, each of which has its own parliament and government.
-Consequently, the entire state of Bosnia and Herzegovina and its 3.3 million inhabitants are governed by more than a dozen parliaments and their governments and thus also a large number of ministries.
+While Republika Srpska is centrally governed, the Federation of Bosnia and Herzegovina consists of 10 autonomous cantons, each of which has its own parliament and government.
+The state of Bosnia and Herzegovina and its 3.3 million inhabitants are thus governed by more than a dozen parliaments and their governments, and also a large number of ministries.

-However, the country’s three major ethnic groups have so far not managed to develop a shared vision for a unified state.
-Essential aspects of good governance such as accountability, transparency and participation are negatively affected by this failure.
-Most of the political parties are organised along ethnic lines and obstruct each other on important political issues.
+The country’s three major population groups have so far not managed to develop a shared vision for a unified state.
+This failure impinges on vital aspects of good governance such as accountability, transparency and political participation.
+Most of the political parties are organised along ethnic lines and mutually obstruct each other on important political issues.

 The last general elections took place in 2018, with some of the results still not having been implemented.
-In the Federation of Bosnia and Herzegovina and in two out of ten cantons of the Federation no governments have been formed yet.
+As a result, the Federation of Bosnia and Herzegovina has thus far failed to form a new government.
+The last presidential and parliamentary elections took place in autumn 2022.